nnikolov3/nvim_config/README.md

 # Neovim Hotkeys and Functionality Guide

 This guide covers the keybindings and features of your Neovim setup as of your latest `init.vim`.
-It includes plugins for LSP, formatting, debugging, navigation, Git integration, testing, and more.
+It includes plugins for LSP, formatting, debugging, navigation, Git integration, testing, autosave, buffer management, session persistence, and more.
 Your leader key is `<Space>` (set with `let mapleader = " "`).

 ---

 ## General Neovim Hotkeys
 - `<C-a>`: **Select All** - Visually select entire buffer (`ggVG`).
-- `:w`: Save file.
+- `:w`: Save file (rarely needed due to autosave).
-- `:q`: Quit.
+- `:q`: Quit (prompts confirmation if unsaved changes exist).
 - `/<pattern>`: Search (with `hlsearch` and `incsearch` enabled).
 - `n`/`N`: Next/previous search match.